Brad and Jonathan tackle a listener question about annuities and discuss some updates to the travel rewards landscape.

 - Redeem your points for cash at 1 cent per point.

 - Redeem your points through the Chase Ultimate Rewards Portal at 1.25 cents per point.

-ChooseFI has partnered with Card Ratings to provide you with more information about the Chase Sapphire Preferred Card.
+Read our full review of the Chase Sapphire Preferred Card.
 Start your travel rewards adventure today!

 Playing With FIRE Update

 The documentary will be airing these seven cities in early June: